 Graphic Design Requirements

 Whether graphics and images are provided to you by the client or custom graphics are being created, conveying what you require is crucial in the storyboard.
-It may be as basic as requesting a graphic treatment such as a drop-shadow or asking a graphic designer to remove a background and replace with something that works with the theme.
+It may be as basic as requesting a graphic treatment such as a drop-shadow or asking a graphic designer to remove the background and replace it with something that works with the theme.

 Though written for developers to tell them everything they need to know to program or build the course, these instructions can explain to approvers and subject matter experts how a page will work.
-Developer notes also explain navigation, buttons and other interactions that may be built into your course.
+Developer notes also explain navigation, buttons, and other interactions that may be built into your course.